 Dessert arrived at a leisurely pace with enough time for the replenishment of glasses and a natter and even though we were full to brim with gorgeous food, we made some extra room.
 Our desserts were the Ridgeview Cavandish sparkling wine and strawberry mille-feuille and the Mojitea loose leaf Bird & Blend tea vanilla cheesecake.

 The winner for us was the mille-feuille – the combination of strawberry and cream is the taste of summer.
 A special mention goes to the cheesecake for its inventive use of local tea company Bird & Blend Mojitea creating a creamy, minty treat that was expertly complemented by the crisp lavender tuile.

 If you are still hungry after eating like a mid-week champ you can ask the waiter to bring round the cheese trolley, literally a chopping board on wheels bedecked with a selection of fruit, cheeses and port.

 Feasting at the Hotel du Vin any day of the week is an absolute must do…

-…but if you would like to embrace elegant dining without the crowds, or indeed the price tag, then a midweek Prix Fixe is the perfect option for you.See the listing for Hotel Du Vin Brighton, Restaurant and Bistro
+…but if you would like to embrace elegant dining without the crowds, or indeed the price tag, then a midweek Prix Fixe is the perfect option for you.Want to know more about Hotel Du Vin Brighton, Restaurant and Bistro?